-Overall, from the good agreement in physical structures across the identified frontal surfaces from our algorithm and from the manual weather service analysis we can conclude that our algorithm detects physically meaningful positions.
-The positioning of the frontal surfaces is further consistent with physical intuition and interpretation prevalent in literature, and also with the physical constrains for the detection of fronts using a method based on thermodynamic variables.
+Overall, from the good agreement in physical structures across the identified frontal surfaces from as detected by our algorithm and from the manual weather service analysis we can conclude that our algorithm detects physically meaningful positions.
+The positioning of the frontal surfaces is further consistent with physical intuition and interpretation prevalent in literature, and also with the physical constrains for the detection of fronts using a by an automatic method based on thermodynamic variables.